amart0513/codepath-prework/README.md

 Connecting the button to the ViewController and then having a defect when the button is pressed that it does not work properly although all code is correct.

+## List

+The 3-5 applications with 2-3 features for each include:

+App 1: WhatsApp

+Features: 1.
+Having more enhanced group management for better user experience.
+          2. Implementing a message editing feature and an unsend timer.

+App 2: Instagram

+Features: 1.
+Having a more sophisticated content categorization and discovery system
+          2. Allowing users to include clickable links in their regular feed post

+App 3: YouTube

+Features: 1.
+Enhancing content filtering and recommendation customization options
+          2. Introducing real-time interactive viewing events

 ## License

     Copyright [2023] [Codepath]